converspace/recentchanges/README.md

 RecentChanges
 =============

-An alternative to ActivityStreams for representing updates to a site inspired by wiki style RecentChanges.
+A simple alternative to ActivityStreams for representing updates to a site inspired by wiki style RecentChanges.

 Original post: http://sandeep.shetty.in/2013/05/recentchanges-alternative-to.html